-This tutorial discussed the formatting of quotations and other source references.
-The basic guidelines for referencing a source's author and title, as well as formatting requirements for quotations and block quotations, were considered.
-The correct use of ellipses, summaries, and paraphrases was also examined.
-An understanding of how and when to use these tools enables writers to make fair and accurate use of research sources.
+In this lesson, you learned about the proper formatting of quotations and other source references according to APA style.
+There are guidelines for referencing a source's author and title as well as basic formatting requirements for quotations, which include special rules for block quotations and the use of ellipses.
+You also looked at how to reference a source when summarizing and paraphrasing the material.
+An understanding of how and when to use these different formats enables writers to make fair and accurate use of research sources.